by Scott Mehl

 Following Frederik V’s death, Fredensborg became the dower home of his widow, Queen Juliane Marie, until her own death in 1796.
 The palace was not used as a royal residence for nearly 60 years until King Christian IX came to the throne in 1863.
-The King, and his wife Queen Louise, were the parents of the future King Frederik VIII, Queen Alexandra of the United Kingdom, the Russian Empress Maria Feodorovna, King George I of Greece and the Crown Princess of Hanover, and often held large family gatherings at the palace, bringing together some of the most prominent royal families of Europe.
+The King, and his wife Queen Louise, were the parents of the future King Frederik VIII of Denmark, Queen Alexandra of the United Kingdom, Empress Maria Feodorovna of Russia, King George I of Greece and the Crown Princess of Hanover, and often held large family gatherings at the palace, bringing together some of the most prominent royal families of Europe.

 While his two successors, King Frederik VIII and King Christian X, did not use the palace as often, it again became a popular residence during the reign of King Frederik IX and remains so to this day.
 Queen Margrethe and Prince Henrik spend nearly half the year in residence – three months in the spring and three months in the fall – and continue the tradition of gathering their extended family at the palace every year.
 Many family events take place here, including the wedding banquets for Queen Margrethe and Prince Henrik in 1967, and Crown Prince Frederik and Crown Princess Mary in 2004.

 The palace is also the site of many State visits and official functions.
 The Queen often receives foreign ambassadors here, and Fredensborg is frequently the site of State visits.
 There is a tradition associated with State visits at Fredensborg.
 All visiting heads-of-state are asked to etch their names into a window pane using a diamond.

 Another fun tradition is the greeting of the Sovereign on her birthday each year.
 The grounds close to the palace are opened to the public, who come to cheer the Queen early in the morning of her birthday.
 The Queen then appears at her bedroom window to wave to the crowds gathered below.